CAPITAL CAMPAIGN STATEMENT

 Together, Super Heroes Humane Society and all those with whom we partner make this a better place to live for our residents and are the heroes at the heart of our community.

-The facility Super Heroes Humane Society leases is being sold.
-The facility does not meet current humane housing standards and the costs to renovate the structure are prohibitive.
-Super Heroes Humane Society is in the process of buying 160 Pony Farm Rd, a level, open property perfect for dog yards, that has a well-built, easily renovated building constructed in 2013, and is conveniently accessible from I-88.
+The facility Super Heroes Humane Society leases does not meet current humane housing standards and the costs to renovate the structure are prohibitive.
+Super Heroes Humane Society purchased 160 Pony Farm Rd, a level, open property perfect for dog yards, that has a well-built, easily renovated building constructed in 2013, and is conveniently accessible from I-88.

 Our current facility has held us back from creating the welcoming public spaces, the proper cat and dog housing, and the operational and systems layout we know we need to create a healthier environment for the animals in our care and a better experience for the community members that visit us.